classymagpie/classymagpie/README.md

 ## About me

 Hi, I'm Porfirio, and this is my GitHub page.
-I'm new to GitHub and figuring out how things work, I've uploaded some scripts concerning bioinformatics, but I'm interested in learning more, so I am creating an aboutme readme.md page.
+I'm new to GitHub and figuring out how things work.
+I've uploaded some scripts concerning bioinformatics (see DMD-3CHIPSEQ repo), but I'm interested in learning more about coding languages in general, so I am creating an "About me" readme.md page to get in some practice.
+I hope you like it and perhaps get to know me a little along the way.

 <!--
 **classymagpie/classymagpie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.